-What am I?
-Engineer?
-Artist?
-Musician?
-Researcher?
-Teacher?
+Artist, engineer, researcher, lecturer?
 Maybe all at the same time.

 Teaching.
 As a part-time lecturer, I currently teach and supervise aspiring sound engineers, sound designers, computer musicians, and musicologists at the University of Music and Performing Arts Graz.
 During the past years, I prepared and conducted courses in physical modeling of sound and material science, musical acoustics, sonification and auditory displays, sonic interaction design, and do-it-yourself electronics.
 Teaching helped me to understand the theoretical foundations from the ground up.
 For numerous institutions worldwide I have given workshops ranging from sound editing to physical computing and video projection mapping.

 Art.
 A daily confrontation with the technological state of the art forms the basis of my artistic practice.
 I performed experimental computer music, created immersive media installations, and designed interactive sound and video projections for theater and opera.
-My works have been presented and awarded on international stages, conferences, and festivals.
-I am strict at keeping the arts out of my research, and I would never incorporate artistic decisions when science gets too complicated, or vice versa.

 What next?
 I am ready to start something new.
 Anywhere in the world, but preferably in a place where I can speak French, German, or English.
 In case you want to be part of this journey, please do not hesitate to contact me.
 Here is my CV in English.